-So shocked, she slapped him only as an afterthought, and the other one grabbed her arm.
+Shocked, she slapped him only as an afterthought, and the other one grabbed her arm.

 Their horses squeezed in on her and Troy was throwing his head back, trying to back up, but the other end of the column closed in on her until she was encircled by five men who were not—

 Brìghde closed her eyes and heaved a deep sigh of relief.
-When she heard the ring of metal on metal, her eyes popped open and she twisted to see Grimme in leather and mail, leading a force of ten similarly clad men with swords drawn.
+When she heard the ring of metal on metal, her eyes popped open and she twisted to see Grimme in mail, leading a force of ten similarly clad men with swords drawn.

 “That’s my husband,” Brìghde felt the need to point out.

 The knights around her were moving, their swords drawn, ready to battle if indeed, this knight was coming their direction.

 “Get away from her,” Grimme rumbled as he and his men came to a stop some distance away from them, as there were many people and horses between Grimme and Brìghde, where she was encircled by soldiers.

 They didn’t believe him, but they stepped their horses away from Brìghde and fanned out as much as they could.
 Brìghde, still with her back to Grimme because she and Troy didn’t have enough room to turn around, surreptitiously slipped her dagger out of her girdle, gripped it in her fist, raised her arm, and stabbed one of the horses in the rump.

 He screamed and reared, tossing the man off his back.

 She struggled to control Troy, but managed to switch the knife to her other hand and stabbed the rump of the horse on her left.